johnfactotum/gedit-restore-minimap/README.md

 * Minimap (overview map) was removed in gedit 3.36
 * This plugin allows you to have minimap
+* Optional: display the minimap on the left

 ## Installation
 ```bash